STILT SANDPIPER – (Calidris himantopus)

 The still sandpiper can easily be confused with a yellowlegs in the winter due to its legs color, and with a dowitcher due to its sewing machine motion when probing the ground for prey.

 The name ‘Sandpiper’ stems from the habitat where this species is found – sand beaches – and from Latin ‘pipare’, to chirp.
-The Latin genus part of the bird’s name, ‘Calidris’, goes back to Aristotle, who used it to design grey shorebirds.
+The Latin genus name ‘Calidris’ is from ancient Greek and refers to a grey speckled shorebird.
 The Latin species name, ‘himantopus’, is from Greek and refers to the stilt-like long legs of this bird.

 The habitat of this sandpiper includes the wet tundra in the summer, and wetlands such as flooded fields or mudflats during migration and the winter.